jorlan72/FirePalo/README.md

 # FirePalo
 FirePalo (Windows GUI) helps you convert rules and objects from Cisco FirePower to Palo Alto

-(See the "Sceenshots from application.docx")
+(See the "Sceenshots from the application.docx")

 Run "show access-control-config" from the FTD device and save output to a textfile.
 Open the textfile in FirePalo.exe and it will create editable objects.